pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 #### Dashboard Upstream Install

-You can install the Drupal backend by using the Dashboard upstream.
+Install the Drupal backend by using the Dashboard upstream.

 Navigate to the Pantheon Dashboard to create a site from the [Decoupled Drupal Composer Managed upstream](https://dashboard.pantheon.io/sites/create?upstream_id=c76c0e51-ad85-41d7-b095-a98a75869760)